Staff and Faculty Success

 • Establish processes to systematically identify and remove barriers to success and reduce work inefficiencies to improve the experience of working at MSU

-Make MSU a workplace of choice — and a desirable place to stay — for discipline-leading, innovative, creative and diverse staff, faculty and postdoctoral research associates
+Make MSU a workplace of choice ¾ and a desirable place to stay ¾ for discipline-leading, innovative and creative staff and faculty

 Strategies/Actions

-• Review university policies, procedures and practices to facilitate more remote, flexible and blended working options to broaden the university’s access to diverse talent
+• Review university policies, procedures and practices to facilitate remote, flexible and blended working options to expand the university’s access to a broad range of talent

 • Adopt new promotion and tenure frameworks to better align with and support MSU’s commitment to publicly engaged participatory, transdisciplinary and intersectional research and excellence in teaching